pjtunstall/0-shell/README.md

 ## What is this?

 This is my take on the [01-Founders/01-Edu project of the same name](https://github.com/01-edu/public/tree/master/subjects/0-shell) (commit b0b9f3d).
-The object of the exercise is to learn about shells and job-control by mimicking essential Unix shell behaviors without using external binaries or existing shell utilities.<sup id="ref-f1">[1](#f1)</sup>
+The object of the exercise is to learn about shells by mimicking essential Unix shell behaviors without using external binaries or existing shell utilities.<sup id="ref-f1">[1](#f1)</sup>

 We're required to recreate at least the following ten commands: